 However, this one is much more difficult to use than MagicPlan for iPad.
 It is not easy to creator a floor plan successfully and the app is always stuck on some point and cannot move on.
-Clearly the iOS version for floor plan creating Department of Computer Science and Engineering, CUHK application is more advanced and nicely built.
+Clearly the iOS version for floor plan creating application is more advanced and nicely built.
 Thus this would be part of the reason we choose Android as our development platform.